-- B. Contractor shall employ .01 FTE Clinical Director and 0.2 FTE Program Manager. - C. Contractor shall work closely with other Program staff hired by the County, including Peer Recovery Specialists, who are or have been recipients of mental health services for SMI.
+- B. Contractor shall employ .04 FTE Clinical Director and 0.2 FTE Program Manager. - C. Contractor shall work closely with other Program staff hired by the County, including Peer Recovery Specialists, who are or have been recipients of mental health services for SMI.
 Peer Recovery Specialists provide essential expertise and consultation to the entire team to promote a culture in which each client's subjective experiences, points of view and preferences are recognized, respected and integrated into all treatment, rehabilitation and support services.
-Peer Specialists participate in all program planning processes and provide direct services in the community that promote client self-determination and decision-making.
+Peer Specialists participate in all program planning processes and provide direct services in the community that promote client selfdetermination and decision-making.

-- 1. PROGRAM SUMMARY.
+- PROGRAM SUMMARY.
 The Lompoc Assertive Community Treatment (ACT) Program, hereafter, "the Program," is an evidence-based psychiatric treatment, rehabilitation and support service for clients with serious mental illness who demonstrate the need for this most intensive level of nonresidential community service.
 The Program is designed for adults whose symptoms of mental illness cause, or create high risk for, the most substantial levels of disability and functional impairment.
 The Program will be headquartered at 401 E. Cypress, Lompoc, California. - 2.
 PROGRAM GOALS.
-The mission of the Program is to: - A. Assist clients in attaining community stability and reaching their recovery and rehabilitation goals, including helping clients to find and keep employment. - B. Reduce mental health and substance abuse symptoms to reduce utilization of involuntary care and emergency rooms for mental health and non-acute physical health problems; and - C. Assist clients with their mental health recovery process and with developing the skills necessary to lead independent, healthy and productive lives in the community. - 3.
+The mission of the Program is to: - A. Assist clients in attaining community stability and reaching their recovery and rehabilitation goals, including helping clients to find and keep employment. - B. Reduce mental health and substance abuse symptoms to reduce utilization of involuntary care and emergency rooms for mental health and non-acute physical health problems; - C. Assist clients with their mental health recovery process and with developing the skills necessary to lead independent, healthy and productive lives in the community; - D. Improve treatment outcomes for Lompoc ACT clients by developing a post-graduation transition and recovery plan using Mental Health Advocates; - E. Lower relapse rates amongst Lompoc ACT graduates participating in Tier 1 transition program; - F. Decrease Psychiatric Facility admissions after graduation; - G. Increase follow-through rates on treatment; - H. Maintain stable housing throughout transition and after graduation; - I. Improve ability to achieve self-selected personal goals; - J. Allow movement and flow in the system of care, and increase ability for Lompoc ACT to serve additional clients; and - K. Give Mental Health Advocates the opportunity to experience an increase in their own sense of recovery and wellness. - 3.
 CLIENTS AND PROGRAM CAPACITY.
 Contractor shall provide the services described herein to a total of 100 clients.
-A minimum of 10 clients shall be transition-age youth (TAY), aged 16-25, with serious emotional disturbance; up to 5 of the slots will be clients participating in the ACT Outreach and Engagement Pilot Project (ACTOE); and the balance of clients shall be adults and older adults with serious mental illness.
-In addition, up to 10 slots may be used by clients referred by AOT. - 4.
-ADMISSION CRITERIA.
-Clients shall meet the criteria following, however, all admissions will be voluntary.
+A minimum of 10 clients shall be transition-age youth (TAY), aged 18-25, with serious emotional disturbance; up to 5 of the slots will be clients participating in the ACT Outreach and Engagement Pilot Project (ACTOE); and the balance of clients shall be adults and older adults with serious mental illness.
+In addition, up to 10 slots may be used by clients referred by AOT.
+In addition, the following tiered system will differentiate the appropriate treatment level for clients who are referred to the ACT Program: